jonathanandrewsuk/jonnyandrews.io/_posts/2021-06-07-the-basic-idea-bank-statements.md

 After some thought, I've decided to focus my project on bank statements.
 They are a ubiquotis product that hasn't seen much change in my lifetime.

 I know this initial reveal of an idea isn't going to be knocking your socks off but that's the point.
-If I can make bank statements more accessible (from a usability point of view, or just from an engement point of view) then I ca see that being a useful service to lots of people.
+If I can make bank statements more accessible (from a usability point of view, or just from an engement point of view) then I can see that being a useful service to lots of people.

 I know I said that profit wouldn't be top of mind, but my mind wanders in that direction.
 My thoughts is that this will be primarily a B2B product, I would provide this as an API or docker image for fintechs. **They can now offer accessible statements in their app/service!**